Noise Detection with Spectator Qubits and Quantum Feature Engineering: Introduction

-The main drawback of many techniques is the use of master equations to model noisy dynamics, which are only valid under certain assumptions and/or approximations (such as Markovianity, or weak-coupling).
-In actual devices, these assumptions and approximations may not hold \cite{morris2019non}.
-Additionally, many techniques assume ideal control pulses (for example instantaneous or unlimited bandwidth).
-In practice, the non-idealities will affect the performance of the device if not accounted for during the design process.
-A Machine Learning (ML) approach has been proposed recently to address these drawbacks in \cite{BQNS,Youssry_2020}.
+A Machine Learning (ML) approach has been proposed recently to address these drawbacks in \cite{BQNS,youssry2022multi, Youssry_2020, youssry2022experimental}, the so-called Graybox approach to control.
+Namely, it is non-perturbative which naturally takes into account control constraints.
 The idea is to construct graybox structures that consists of standard blackbox layers (such as Neural Networks (NN)), as well as custom whitebox layers that encode quantum operations (such as quantum evolution).
 The advantage of this approach is that it allows having assumptions-free models because of the use of the blackbox layers.
-At the same time, it allows estimating physically-significant quantities (such as Hamiltonians), satisfying their mathematical constraints (such as Hermiticity) due to the use of whiteboxes.
-The models are trained from experimental measurements, and can then be used to design the control.
+At the same time, it allows estimating significant physical quantities (such as Hamiltonians), satisfying their mathematical constraints (such as Hermiticity) due to the use of whiteboxes.
+The models are trained from experimental measurements and can then be used to design the control.

+These methods have been successfully applied to systems over fixed evolution times, showing that one can indeed learn about the systems enough to control it over such time.
+The caveat of these methods is their scaling with evolution time.
+The longer the evolution time the more costly the learning and the optimization becomes.
+An exception to this crippling scenario is when the noise is stationary, i.e., its statistics is invariant under time translations.
+That is, every time one runs an experiment the statistics of the noise are assumed to be the same or, equivalently, the statistics of the noise are time translation invariant.
+In such scenario, the `time-local' characterization can be used at any point in time because of the aforementioned invariance.

+Unfortunately, while this may hold in relatively short timescales, it is not true in general.
+Indeed, noise is generally non-stationary, even if it can be considered approximately stationary at short time scales.
+This is especially true when noise is generated by a quantum environment.
+Consider, for example, the effect of the noise generated by fluctuators in a solid-state system.
+When the position of the charge in each fluctuator changes, the noise affecting the qubit of interest changes, i.e., the noise can be considered non-stationary in a long-time scale but stationary in a short timescale.
+The usual routine is to periodically recalibrate the system to accommodate for this, but this is clearly not an ideal solution, as this implies stopping the computation and thus limiting the total usable coherent time of the qubit.